-Gabrielle Argent is an architectural designer and researcher.
+Gabrielle Argent is an intern architect at Roderick Lahey Architects (RLA) in Ottawa.
 She holds a Master of Architecture (2020) from Carleton University and a Bachelor of Arts (Honours) in the History of Art, Design and Visual Culture (2015) from the University of Alberta.
-Gabrielle worked at the Azrieli School during the 2020-21 academic year as a research assistant, communications coordinator, and teaching team member for both undergraduate and graduate courses.
-Gabrielle was also the assistant editor of Volume 3 of the publication OBL/QUE – A Journal on Critical Conservation, created by Dr. Natalia Escobar Castrillón.
+Gabrielle has worked at the Azrieli School of Architecture & Urbanism as a research assistant, a teaching team member for both undergraduate and graduate courses and will continue to work part-time as communications coordinator, a position she has held since September 2020.
+In summer 2021 she was a studio instructor + program coordinator for the post-baccalaureate program STUDIO FIRST.
+Gabrielle was also the assistant editor of volume 3 of the publication OBL/QUE – A Journal on Critical Conservation, created by Dr. Natalia Escobar Castrillón.

 MArch – Carleton University, 2020

 BArts (Honours), History of Art, Design and Visual Culture – University of Alberta, 2015

 ARCN 2106 – Intro to Multimedia – Graduate Teaching Assistant, 2018-2019